 There’s something so charming about the sound of bells in the air.
 And at U-M we are fortunate to have not one, but two grand carillons on our campus.
 The Baird Carillon inside Burton Memorial Tower was dedicated in 1936; the Lurie Carillon Tower came 60 years later.
 Honestly, can you imagine the University campus without the sound of the Westminster chimes?
 It’s so old-fashioned and downright analog.

 This month, I decided to use the podcast to get inside Burton Tower and see the Baird Carillon in person.
-I spent a morning with U-M carillonist and assistant professor Tiffany Ng watching her rehearse on the practice carillon before ascending the steps to play a 30-minute concert for the random townies, students, squirrels, and faculty members zig-zagging across the Diag on a bright, sunny Thursday.
+I spent a sunny Thursday morning with U-M carillonist and assistant professor Tiffany Ng watching her rehearse on the practice carillon.
+Then we climbed the steps so she could perform a 30-minute concert for the random townies, students, squirrels, and faculty members zig-zagging across the Diag.

 I kind of lost my mind when Ng allowed me to “play” the instrument — three notes, at least (the highest, the lowest, and the G above Middle C).
 Not gonna lie.
 When I hit the big boy — the one that weighs 12 tons — I regressed to about age 6 and literally squealed.
 Ng said, “Hit it hard.
 Everyone’s going to hear it.”
 And it saaaaang, baby.